Clar-Junior/Clar-Junior/README.md

 - 👋 Hi, I’m **C.Junior**
-- 👀 I’m interested in always  learning.
+- 👀 I’m interested in always learn.
 - 🌱 I’m currently learning C language (for while).
 - 💞️ I’m looking to collaborate on anything that makes me learn more.
 - 📫 How to reach me ...